strobo-inc/nrfjprog/README.md

 [![PyPI](https://img.shields.io/pypi/l/Django.svg)](https://opensource.org/licenses/BSD-3-Clause)

 # nrfjprog
 The nrfjprog command-line tool implemented in Python. nrfjprog.exe is a tool to program Nordic Semiconductor's nRF51 and nRF52 series devices.
-The goal is to use a tool such as PyInstaller or py2exe to convert this module to an executable.
+Using a tool such as PyInstaller or py2exe this module can be converted to a stand-alone (cross-platform) executable.
 This will give the user the option to run nrfjprog without worrying about their python environment or to use this module in their custom scripts (i.e. automated testing) as a higher-level alternative/supplement to pynrfjprog.

+# Running the exe
+1.)
+Download the zipped 'dist' folder and extract it.
+2.)
+Either add the path containing 'nrfjprog.exe' to your environment variables or navigate to that directory in ~/dist/.
+3.) $ nrfjprog -h (nrfjprog.exe -h if path not added to your environment variables).
+4.) $ nrfjprog program -h
+5.) $ nrfjprog program -f PATH_TO_APP.hex -e -v -r

-# Running
+# Running in Python
 1. $ sudo pip install -r requirements.txt
 2. Clone or download this repository.
 3. Navigate to the repository's root directory (~/nrfjprog/).